 \begin{rmk} These statements are written as in the original manuscript of Hardy.
 It is easy to check from Theorem \ref{classicalhup} that if $f$ is $O(e^{-ax^2})$, $\widehat{f}$ is $O(e^{-bx^2})$, and $ab>1/4$ then both are null, having the characterization $f(x)=C e^{-ax^2}$ in the case $ab=1/4$.
 Usually this is what we call \textit{Hardy's uncertainty principle}. \end{rmk}

 Using Hardy's words, this gives \textit{the most precise interpretation possible of Wiener's remark.}

 It is not the purpose of this note to give details of the proof of these results.
 In his short-but-brilliant paper, Hardy provides two different proofs.
 The first one nowadays appears in different textbooks, sometimes as an exercise with hints to help the reader, see for instance \cite{DM,HJ,SS,Th}.
-It is based on Phragm\'en-Lindel\"of principle and therefore in a log-convexity argument.
-This convexity argument will play a relevant role in Section 4 below, where a more geenral version of Phragm\'en-Lindel\"of due to Agmon and Nirenberg \cite {Ag66} is used. \footnote{ We want to thank N. Garofalo for calling our attention to this work}.
+It is based on the Phragm\'en-Lindel\"of principle and therefore on a log-convexity argument.
+This convexity argument will play a relevant role in Section 4 below, where a more general version of Phragm\'en-Lindel\"of due to Agmon and Nirenberg \cite {Ag66} \footnote{ We want to thank N. Garofalo for calling our attention to this work.}is used.

 The second approach, more elementary, apparently did not catch the attention of the mathematical community and was forgotten.
 We refer the reader to the survey \cite{FBM21} of the first author and Malinnikova, where an argument in the flavor of Hardy's second proof, also inspired by the work of Hedenmalm \cite{He12}, is used to give an alternative proof of a uniqueness result for Schr\"odinger evolutions equivalent to Hardy's uncertainty principle.
 We will review some of the generalizations of Hardy's uncertainty principle through the last 90 years, to see how this result has attracted the interest of several researchers and is a principle that, in some sense, is still alive in the literature and connected to hot topics in mathematics.
 We note that there are already many surveys in the literature on uncertainty principles, including the one by Hardy, \cite{BD06, FBM21, FS97, Ja06}.
 In some sense, our note can be seen as an update of the previous ones.
 The interested reader should also read the book by Thangavelu \cite{Th}, focused on Hardy's theorem.
 Due to the large amount of results and research directions related to Hardy's uncertainty principle, we will very briefly describe some of these directions.